Best Testing Practices for Agile Teams: The Automation Pyramid

 Top Layer: UI Tests

 Last and run least are UI tests.
 It’s best to run as few as possible as they are costly, more difficult to prepare and maintain, and take a long time.
 Here you just want to make sure that the user interface itself works properly, knowing that all the other aspects of the system should have already been tested.
-Automate only the most critical tests, end to end, with a flow starting from the user login and ending with the approval of the invoice.
+Automate only the most critical tests, end to end, with a flow starting from the user login and ending with their final action, like the transaction success message.
 It’s also helpful to focus on things related to the browsers or the UI.
 Be careful with these tests as they are more likely to provide false negatives and false positives.
 After running the UI tests, manual and exploratory testing can be conducted (as shown in the sphere shape above the pyramid).

 Don’t take just our word for it!
 Even Google’s testers say this is the best method.